server .js.html

 server.getConnections(callback)

-API.
+The LDAP server API mirrors the Node.js server.getConnections API.
 Callback should take two arguments err and count.

 Routes

 The LDAP server API is meant to be the LDAP-equivalent of the express/restify paradigm of programming.
-Essentially every method is of the form OP(req, res, next)
+Essentially every method is of the form OP(req, res, next) where OP is one of bind, add, del, etc. You can chain handlers together by calling next() and ordering your functions in the definition of the route.
+For example:

 function authorize(req, res, next) {